ClojureBridge/tones/curriculum/01-piano-chords.md

 (piano-chord :c4 :minor)
 ```

 ### make a melody

-So far, Meg enjoyed making piano notes or chords.
+So far, Meg enjoyed making piano notes and chords.
 It was absolutely fun, but she wondered how to make a melody.
 When the `twinkle` function in `play.clj` file got evaluated, it
-played the melody of Twinkle Twinkle Little Star.
-She wanted to do something
+played the melody of Twinkle Twinkle Little Star, and she wanted to do something
 like that.
 Among Overtone documents and examples, she found that
-the answer was to introduce a *progression* by `at` function.
+the answer was to introduce a *progression* with the `at` function.

-The idea of *progression* is by setting time differences to successive
+The idea of a *progression* is that, by setting time differences to successive
 notes or chords, for example, note1 at now, note2 at 1 second later,
-note3 at 2 seconds later, and so on, shifts the time to play each
+note3 at 2 seconds later, and so on, it shifts the time to play each
 sound.
-This is why `at` function takes time for its first argument.
+This is why the `at` function takes time for its first argument.

 Meg used `at` function and wrote this: